roadrunner-server/docs/community-plugins/circuit-breaker.md

 # Circuit Breaker [Under Development]

-Circuit breaker HTTP middleware used to detect failures and prevent a failure from constantly recurring.
+Circuit breaker HTTP middleware is used to detect failures and prevent failures from constantly recurring.
 This middleware is still under development.

 ## Configuration